 The options on the TA-35 index are the flagship product in the TASE derivatives market and are considered successful not only in local terms but also in international terms.

 In 2013, the TASE made another move to expand products available on the TA-25 index (now TA-35) and launched two weekly derivatives on the TA-25 index (currently: TA-35).
-Weekly derivatives are identical in their characteristics to the monthly derivatives, except for their duration - one week.
+Weekly derivatives are identical in their characteristics to the monthly derivatives, except for their duration - two weeks.

-In addition, as of March 29, 2018, long-dated TA- 35 index future contracts will begin trading on the TASE for a period of 15 months.
+In addition, as of March 29, 2018, long-dated TA-35 index future contracts began trading on the TASE for a period of 15 months.
 This will be in addition to the weekly futures and monthly futures that will continue to be opened, as is the current practice.

 In addition, options and contracts are traded on the TA Banks-5 index and on the TA-125 index.